Jasonblalack/zyngapoker/Installation.md

 ## Testing the Installation

-Try the following on your console/terminal:
+Try the following on your console/terminal (Windows users need to execute `jasy.bat` instead):

     $ jasy
     !!!
 Did not found 'jasyscript.py'!

-The error message is infact a success message showing you that Jasy is working.
+The error message is in fact a success message showing you that Jasy is working.
 No start building your `jasyscript.py` inside your application.

-Windows users need to execute `jasy.bat` instead.